BirthdayResearch/defichain-app/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
-Name: Bug report
+name: Bug report
-About: Report a bug encountered with using the DeFi Wallet
+about: Report a bug encountered with using the DeFi Wallet
-Labels: kind/bug
+labels: kind/bug
 ---

 <!--